 Linsey is also passionate about the use of simulated learning as part of a programme of study, understanding more about the role of personal tutoring, the transition of students into higher education and excellent assessment and feedback within the HEI setting.
 She has developed areas of pedagogic research looking into simulated practice and impact on student experience as well as developing the tutor support and learning role.

 Linsey has a number of teaching commitments and responsibilities in her role and contributes across all undergraduate and masters provision by the group.

 - BSc Hons Dietetics

 - Certificate HE Nutritional Health

 Linsey is currently undertaking her PhD which focuses on Bronchiectasis patients and their characterisation as a group.
-Alongside their dietary consumption, body composition and the need for manipulated supplementation and nutritional support.
-More recently Linsey is working with colleagues across the university looking into investigating feedback and its use by students.
+Her PhD will also examine dietary consumption, body composition and the need for manipulated supplementation and nutritional support in bronchiectasis